VelislavKarastoychev/euriklis-ds-architect/src/Graph/DOCUMENTATION.md

 # Graph and Network

-`Graph` is a lightweight directed graph structure supporting named nodes and edges. `Network` extends `Graph` with weighted nodes and edges for modelling complex systems.
+`Graph` is a lightweight directed graph structure supporting named nodes and edges. `BaseNetwork` extends `Graph` with weighted nodes and edges for modelling complex systems.

 Current implementation focuses on CRUD operations.
 Traversal algorithms (BFS/DFS) and metrics (centralities, small-world index, etc.) are planned in future releases.